COURSE ID: MODULE I: D-EF46-OL | MODULE II: D-EF47-OL LANGUAGE:

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

-Course fees cover: teaching materials (handouts, Stata do files and datasets to be used during the course) and a temporary licence of Stata valid for 30 days from the beginning of the course.
+Course fees cover: I) teaching materials – copies of lecture slides, databases and Stata programs specifically developed for the course; ii) a temporary licence of Stata valid for 30 days from the day before the course commences.

-Individuals interested in attending these courses must return their completed registration forms by email (training@tstat.eu) to TStat by the 29th of May to register for Module I and the 28th of June 2023 to register for Module II.
+Individuals interested in attending this training course, must return their completed registration forms by email (training@tstat.eu) to TStat by the 23rd of January to register for Module 1 and the 23rd of February 2025 to register for Module 2.

 NAME